edinburgh-napier/SET09102/notes/unit1_code_quality/code_smells.md

 **After Refactoring**

-To fix this, we can introduce custom types for `PhoneNumber` and `Address`, encapsulating their validation and behavior within these classes.
+To fix this, we can introduce custom types for `PhoneNumber` and `Address`, encapsulating their validation and behaviour within these classes.

 ``` c#
 public class PhoneNumber